Nevenall/ghosting-the-edge/manuscript.md

 #### Example Stunts

-**Servo Enhanced Cyberarticulation** – Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to O rolls for carrying and lifting.
+**Servo Enhanced Cyberarticulation**—Your cyborg body is structurally enhanced and equipped with powerful load lifting servos. +2 to O rolls for carrying and lifting.

-**Toxin Scrubbers** – Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to D against drugs and poisons, including alcohol.
+**Toxin Scrubbers**—Your meat organs are supplemented with bioelectrical filters and toxin scrubbers. +2 to D against drugs and poisons, including alcohol.

-**Grappler** – +2 to C on foes you are grappling with.
+**Grappler**—+2 to C on foes you are grappling with.

 ### Pilot